 Well-established private outpatient medical clinic providing high quality health care to all foreign residents, visitors to Prague, and Czech citizens who desire above-standard medical services.
 English speaking medical staff, primary health care for people of all ages, referral to specialists is required, 24-hour on call service.

 Národní třída 9, Prague 1

 Medical clinic offering general medical care as well as specialized care for adults and children.
 Run by US Board Certified Physicians.
-24-hour emergency service including direct hospital care.
-Preventive care, home visits, on-site laboratory, all medical staff fluent in English.
+24-hour emergency service including direct hospital care. preventive care, home visits and on-site laboratory.
+Most medical staff fluent in English.